Guitar jam tracks

 Sounds for different genres and scales/keys.

-Choose a style or scale and start playing.
+Choose a style or scale and start playing (for information about how to use the jam tracks, see below).

 Blues